srirambandi/ai/README.md

 AI library in python using numpy, with end-to-end reverse auto-differentiable dynamic Computational Graph.
 Implements general Deep Learning library components with and end API similar to that of my favourite, Pytorch.

-### Purpose of this library
+### About

 Begineers in Deep Learning will find this repo useful.
 The purpose of this library is to serve as an educational tool, a reference guide to better understand the mechanics of deep concepts of AI by implementing everything from scratch.
 I want to expose the functions of Deep Learning APIs as clearly as possible.
 I originally built this for myself to understand Deep Learning critically, whose importance is pointed by one of favourite AI researchers [Andrej Karpath](https://twitter.com/karpathy), in [this](https://youtu.be/_au3yw46lcg?t=786) video.

 So, as you have guessed, the best way to utilise this library is by implementing your own from scratch.
 Refer to this library when you don't understand how a Deep Learning component is built, tweak it and have fun :)